 June graduated as valedictorian of her high school class and continued to Berea College after receiving a four-year scholarship.
 She completed her bachelor’s degree in History and Political Science in 1944, and in 1971 completed her Masters in the same discipline from Eastern Kentucky University.
 She has taken additional coursework at Ohio University, where she was recognized as a Martha Holden Jennings Scholar.

 After graduating from Berea College, she started her teaching career at Harding Elementary School.
 She later moved to McKell High School, her alma mater, and retired from her position as Dean of Girls from Portsmouth High School in 1982.
-Her late husband Alvin was a Marine Corp veteran having served in the South Pacific during World War II.
+Her late husband Alvin was a Marine Corps veteran having served in the South Pacific during World War II.
 Later he was employed by the Portsmouth, Ohio Police Department from which he retired.

 June and Alvin were married for 56 years.
 June shared about him, “[Alvin] loved young people, just as I do.
 I was helped with a scholarship in college.
 We believed it would be appropriate to help others in the same way.
 He was so pleased when we were able to establish the Alvin and June Perry Scholarship for deserving Cedarville students.